surfer190/fixes/http/http2.md

 * 1-RTT for new connections as opposed to 3 for TLS1.2

-Excerpt From: Stephen Ludin.
-“Learning HTTP/2: A Practical Guide for Beginners.” iBooks.

 ### Sources

 * [Learning HTTP/2 - Stephen Ludin and Javier Garza](https://www.oreilly.com/library/view/learning-http2/9781491962435/)